greatlearning8009-del/Machine_Failure_Prediction/README.md

 # Machine Failure Prediction

 Predictive maintenance for a manufacturing line, trained on sensor + operational data.
-The whole pipeline lives inside GitHub — no HuggingFace, no external hosting.
+The whole pipeline lives inside GitHub — no external hosting needed.

 ## How it works